-Orest Soltykevych— Trevor Mowry & Ken Watson, oboes / Tessa Vinson, English horn / Chris McFarlane, bassoon, “George Gershwin: Three Preludes”
+Orest Soltykevych: Trevor Mowry & Ken Watson, Tessa Vinson, Chris McFarlane, “George Gershwin: Three Preludes”

 George Gershwin wrote three preludes for solo piano in 1926.
 This is an arrangement for a double-reed quartet, consisting of two oboes, an English horn and a bassoon.

-A new album form Danny Michel; he’ll be releasing it track by track…this is the first of them…a great song in support of marchforourlives & #neveragain…eventually a 6 track album will be released as a CD and as 10″ Vinyl
+A new album from Danny Michel which he’ll be releasing track by track.
+This is the first of them.
+A great song in support of marchforourlives & #neveragain.
+Eventually a six-track album will be released as a CD and on 10-inch vinyl.

-There are hints of Prince and Talking Heads, African funk, and disco – all of which I love – in this energetic ‘dancer’ from Obibio Sound Machine’s 2nd album, “Uyai” – which is “Beauty” in the Ibibio language of Nigeria.
+There are hints of Prince and Talking Heads, African funk, and disco — all of which I love — in this energetic ‘dancer’ from Obibio Sound Machine’s second album, Uyai, which is “Beauty” in the Ibibio language of Nigeria.

 One of the great vocalists of all time, Burton Cummings with the Guess Who.
 I remember hearing this as a little kid, not really understanding it all but understanding “the mood”.
-I saw Burton Cummings in the early ’90’s (sadly not with The Guess Who)…great show/great chops.
-About this song he said, “This is one I actually MEANT”.
+I saw Burton Cummings in the early ’90s, sadly not with The Guess Who, putting on a great show with great chops.
+About this song, he said, “This is one I actually MEANT”.

 “Albuquerque”, has long been one of my fave Neil tunes.
 Give this stellar live version a spin.